ayushxt25/Observa/README.md

 ## Browser Notes

-PulseGrid uses Canvas, SVG, ResizeObserver, Web Workers, requestAnimationFrame, and PerformanceObserver.
+Observa uses Canvas, SVG, ResizeObserver, Web Workers, requestAnimationFrame, and PerformanceObserver.
 Heap usage is shown only when the browser exposes `performance.memory`; otherwise the dashboard reports `Not supported`.

 ## Limitations